Calling Pelosi “Princess Nancy” Isn’t Just Bad Politics

 This was hardly a momentary “slip of the tongue” for Mr. Cain.
 He’s used the term on his Atlanta radio show before.
 It wasn’t right then when he was a member of the media and it’s not right now that he’s a political candidate.

 It’s heartening to see that at least a couple of Republican commentators know that calling woman Speaker of the House “Princess” is below the belt.
-It would be better if more agreed that the problem isn’t just that it’s “bad politics” it’s also terribly sexist.Published by Rachel Larris on 11/10/2011
+It would be better if more agreed that the problem isn’t just that it’s “bad politics” it’s also terribly sexist.Published by Kate McCarthy on 11/10/2011